soulverteam/SoulverCore/README.md

 ## Getting Started

-To calculate the result of a single expression, use a `Calculator`:
+To calculate the result of a single expression, use a `Calculator` object:

 ```swift
 import SoulverCore